-EGG-SHIELD is a concept that proposes to rethink the final destiny of products.
-It is inspired by the utopia of living in an ´Ecocentric´ world which entails a society whose processes, consumption and disposal of things is always loyal to the planet.
-Waste is no longer waste, but repurposed and harnessed as in this case leftover eggshell is used as an asset for the creation of ephemeral objects and imitates the main purpose of an eggshell: protection.
-The natural behaviour of the material gives to it, uniqueness, and biodegradable features that demonstrates its circularity.
+Egg-Shield is a concept that proposes to rethink the final destiny of products.
+It is inspired by the utopia of living in an ´Ecocentric´ world which entails a society whose processes, consumption and disposal of things are always loyal to the planet.
+Waste is no longer waste but repurposed and harnessed.
+Egg-Shield incorporates eggshells as an asset for the creation of ephemeral objects and imitates the main purpose of an eggshell: protection.
+The natural behaviour of the material gives it a uniqueness and biodegradable features that demonstrate its circularity.

-By shifting from nonrenewable resources to organic waste, EGG-SHIELD demonstrates to directly reduce greenhouse gas emissions.
-This reduces the extraction and processing of unsustainable materials because instead it looks into potentials of using eggshell from food/waste industry as a component for a light, cement-or-ceramic-like material.
-It considers sustainability and biomimicry through the use of concepts such as: using ´waste as a resource´, ´renewable materials´, ´life-friendly chemistry´ and ´low energy processes´ to manufacture the pieces.
+By shifting from nonrenewable resources to organic waste, Egg-Shield demonstrates how to reduce greenhouse gas emissions.
+This reduces the extraction and processing of unsustainable materials.
+Alternatively it explores the potential of using eggshells from the food/waste industry as a component for a lightweight, cement or ceramic-like material.
+It considers sustainability and biomimicry through the use of concepts such as: using waste as a resource, renewable materials, life-friendly chemistry and low energy processes to manufacture the pieces.
 It promotes a paradigm shift by demonstrating that organic waste can act as an alternative asset to produce objects.
-Here, excess of food waste is prevented from ending up in landfills for it is put back into the cyclic process by giving it a chance to be harnessed for product design.
-It will only be discarded when it is no longer useful at all and will do so in an Earth-harmless way through biodegradability: following the Cradle-to-cradle model since its composition consists only of natural and non-toxic materials.
+Here, excess of food waste is prevented from ending up in landfill and the material harnessed as a product.
+It will only be discarded when it is no longer useful and will do so in an environmentally sustainable way through biodegradability: following the cradle-to-cradle model since its composition consists only of natural and non-toxic materials.

-EGG-SHIELD addresses the problems of improper disposal of things and excess of waste by giving eggshell a new purpose, in this case, to act as a shield.
-It imitates nature; eggshell is used for what it was made in the first place: protection.
-An ephemeral protection is the inspiration for the design of a cuirass, armor-like product that creates a symbiosis between a material and a human.
-This was achieved because the material follows any mould surface for it is like a cement-like paste, slimy and wet at the beginning, and just before drying it can be given any shape by rotating the mould allowing the material to move freely over it, such as adapting well to the human body.
-When the material dries it becomes stiff and brittle adopting characteristics of a ceramic.
-Its natural behaviour provides unique shapes and patterns demonstrating that eggshell surplus can be repurposed in many innovative ways and fabricated using 3D printing processes.
-Among the different shapes created, we find tiles, capsules, 3D printed pieces, a mask, containers...
-This material-driven project proves throughout the whole process to be a promoter of awareness by critically questioning availability, use and disposal of resources.
+Egg-Shield addresses the problems of improper disposal of things and excess of waste by giving eggshells a new purpose, in this case, to act as a shield.
+Imitating nature; the eggshell are used for their original purpose: protection.
+An ephemeral protection is the inspiration for the design of a cuirass, armour-like product that creates a symbiosis between material and human.
+The material when wet can be moulded to any shape, when the material dries it becomes stiff and brittle adopting the characteristics of a ceramic.
+Its natural behaviour provides unique shapes and patterns demonstrating that eggshell surplus can be repurposed in many innovative ways and fabricated using 3D processes.
+Among the different shapes created, we developed tiles, capsules, 3D printed pieces, a mask, and containers.

 Supported by Khamai Studio